lgreco/DataStructures/Exams/F21/src/readme.md

 ## Inheritance (Cleaning up someone else's mess)

-You are assigned to work on a project and you discover the following three classes in it.
+You are assigned to work on a project and you discover the following five classes in it.
 Do you keep them all?
 Do you change them a bit?
 Why and how?

 ```java
 public class Country {